How To Choose the Best Season Pass for Your Family

 Which Pass Offers the Best Value for Families?

-Pass prices for kids 5 through 12 years old are $428 (Epic) and $339 (Ikon), but Ikon offers $100 off with purchase of an adult pass.
+Pass prices for kids 5 through 12 years old are $463 (Epic) and $369 (Ikon), but Ikon offers $100 off with purchase of an adult pass (see below).
 Epic doesn’t offer a child discount with adult purchase, but it does have its Epic SchoolKids program, offering free skiing at certain resorts.
 This can be useful depending on where you live and how often you plan to ski.

 Ikon Child Pass Discount

 This is a good deal that gets families up to $200 off their total pass purchase.
 You can get $100 off your child’s pass with the purchase of an adult Ikon Pass or Ikon Base Pass.
 There’s a maximum of two adult/child pass discounts, so if you have more than two kids, you have to pay full price for the rest.
-Be sure to purchase by April 21, or the discount goes away.
+The child discount is a limited-time offer, so act soon.

 Best Value for Families

-Ikon Pass, as the discounted child pass with adult purchase applies to more skiers.
+Ikon Pass, as the discounted child pass with adult purchase is useful to more skiers.

 Which Pass Offers More Family-Friendly Resorts?